 Breast Lift with Augmentation

 A breast lift with augmentation, also known as augmentation mastopexy, is a procedure that combines two of the most popular breast enhancement surgeries to add volume, reshape, and lift the breasts.
-Aging, pregnancy, genetics, and weight fluctuation can all contribute to sagging breast tissue and loss of fullness in the upper breast, leading to a “deflated” appearance.
+Aging, pregnancy, genetics, and weight fluctuation (either through diet and exercise, or with the help of GLP-1 medications like semaglutide or tirzepatide) can all contribute to sagging breast tissue and loss of fullness in the upper breast, leading to a “deflated” appearance.
 Many women who seek either a breast lift or breast augmentation in Fort Worth find that combining these two procedures provides them with the best results.

 Board Certified Plastic Surgeon Dr. Emily J. Kirby performs breast lift with augmentation surgery in Fort Worth to help her patients achieve a youthful, shapely breast contour.